sidkrs/NHL-Odds-Calculator/README.md

 # NHL Odds Calculator

-This Python script calculates various odds and statistics for NHL games based on historical data.
+A simple Python script (more as a proof of concept) calculates various odds and statistics for NHL games based on historical data.
 It uses Poisson distribution to model goal-scoring patterns and provides probabilities for different game outcomes.

 ## Features